Who should inspect wire ropes and when?

 - Mechanical abuse - crushing, cutting or dragging of rope.

-- Kinks from improper installation of new rope, sudden release of a load or knots made to shorten a rope.
+- Kinks from the improper installation of new rope, the sudden release of a load or knots made to shorten a rope.
 A kink cannot be removed without creating a weak section.
 Discarding kinked rope is best.

 Kinked wire rope